 Cassidy Kempf joined the Solomon Lab in 2016 for her senior thesis research.
 She studied the Tawny Crazy Ant (Nylanderia fulva) invasion in the Beaumont Unit of the Big Thicket National Preserve using baiting to observe foraging competition between crazy ants and other ant species.
 Cassidy graduated in Spring 2017 with a double major in Ecology and Evolutionary Biology and Policy Studies.
-She now works for the Galveston Bay Estuary Program of the TCEQ as a natural resources specialist.
+She now works for the Houston Arboretum & Nature Center as a Natural Resources Specialist.

 Meghan Rae Hager joined the Solomon Lab in 2015.
 For her senior thesis she conducted intense surveys of ants inside and outside the Lance Rosier Unit and the Big Sandy Creek Unit of the Big Thicket National Preserve to determine to what extent the preserve affects ant communities, including the presence of non-native species.
 In addition, she estimated ant community diversity within each unit and compared collection methods to determine which are best for sampling ants in this region.
 Meghan graduated from Rice University (Brown College) in 2016 with a B.S. in Ecology and Evolutionary Biology and a B.A. in French Studies.
 She is currently attending veterinary school at Texas A&M University.

 Gabriela Zambrano was part of the Solomon lab for two years.
 Her research involved two years of sampling data on native and non-native ant communities across the Big Thicket National Preserve, with emphasis on the recently established nonnative Tawny Crazy Ant (Nylanderia fulva).
 She is currently hard at work studying medicine at the University of Texas Medical Branch in Galveston.
 When she isn’t studying, she is enjoying the coastal life with her husband Mickey and her miniature Schnauzer Reggie.